ansible/ansible/rst/faq.rst

 First off, Ansible wouldn't have happened without Puppet.
 Puppet took configuration management ideas from cfengine and made them sane.
-However, I still think they can be simpler.
+However, I still think they can be much simpler.

 Ansible playbooks ARE a complete configuration management system.
 Unlike Puppet, playbooks are implicitly ordered (more like Chef), but still retain the ability to signal notification events (like Puppet).
 This is kind of a 'best of both worlds' thing.

-There is no central server to promote scaling, and Ansible is also designed with multi-node deployment in mind from day-one -- something that is difficult for Puppet because of the pull architecture.
+There is no central server subject to thundering herd problems, and Ansible is also designed with multi-node deployment in mind from day-one -- something that is difficult for Puppet because of the pull architecture.
 Ansible is push based, so you can do things in an ordered fashion, addressing batches of servers